uviclibraries/arduino/face-to-face_workshop_children/arduino-mp3player.md

 <img src="..\images\in-person_workshops\audio_player\hc-sr04.png" alt="hc-sr04" style="float:right;width:320px;">

-- One active(embedded with amplifier) speaker with audio cable connect to the YX5300 module (see below)
+- One active(embedded with amplifier) speaker with audio cable connect to the YX5300 module (see below).
+The actual print put of the pin might be different(TX and RX are swapped), Just follow the connections for the pin position.

 <img src="..\images\in-person_workshops\mp3player\sharkspeaker.png" alt="speaker" style="float:right;width:220px;">